inducer/relate/doc/content.rst

 Calendar and Events
 -------------------

-To allow course content to be reused easily from year to year, CourseFlow can assign symbolic names to particular dates in your course.
+To allow course content to be reused easily from year to year, RELATE can assign symbolic names to particular dates in your course.
 For example, instead of writing ``2014-10-13``, you could write ``lecture 13`` or ``hw_due 5``.

-To achieve this, each course in CourseFlow can store a list of events in its database.
+To achieve this, each course in RELATE can store a list of events in its database.
 This data serves two purposes:

 * It provides data for the course calendar, available from the "Student" menu.